wurenkai/MCF-SMSIS/README.md

 https://github.com/wurenkai/MCF-SMSIS/assets/124028634/a8c9ffdb-0373-462e-b095-3fa04e139bff

 ## The manuscript is under review.
 We are providing validation codes to facilitate the review.
-We will continue to update our code and instructions.
+We will continue to update our code and README.md.

 # How to run the code